Sign up to our Newsletter

 For instance, you may want to consider taking psychology courses to learn more about human behavior, English courses to hone your writing skills, communications courses to strengthen your argumentative skills, and history courses to learn more about American laws.

-In order to get into your top law school choices, it’s essential you have a stellar application.
+To get into your top law school choices, you must have a stellar application.
 Part of a stellar application is having a full law school resume.
-While it may be difficult to gain direct legal experience, especially criminal law experience, you should seek opportunities to hone the other skills required of a criminal defense lawyer.
+While it may be difficult to gain direct legal experience, especially criminal law experience, you should seek opportunities to hone the other skills you need.

 For instance, you’ll be expected to have excellent interpersonal and communication skills as a lawyer, so it would be worthwhile to gain considerable customer service experience.
 Additionally, you’ll be expected to be a leader in the courtroom, so you should also seek leadership roles.